 There are a lot of factors that can cause your spending plan to change.
 Some things can be huge, but some might be so minor that you might not even notice.

-Marketing is what influences you to buy what products.
-The commercials you see on TV, the advertisements you see on the internet, and even product packaging are all working to sway you between buying or not buying, and which brand (and what price) you pay.
+Marketing is what influences you to buy certain products.
+The commercials you see on TV, the advertisements you see on the Internet, and even the way products are packaged are all working to sway you to buy particular products, produced by certain brands, and sold at different prices.
 This is not a bad thing – you might not be aware you wanted something until it was marketed to you, but you should always be aware when you are spending exactly what marketing is at work to make sure you are making an informed decision.

 Sticking To Your Spending Plan